loatswil/cats/README.md

 cats
 ====

-This is where I keep my scripts about cats.
+This is where I keep my scripts about cats and dogs.